University of Minnesota graduate student detained by ICE, school says

 The school says it had no prior knowledge of the incident and didn't share any information with federal officials before the detainment happened.

-The letter was signed by university president Rebecca Cunningham, Vice President for Student Affairs Calvin Phillips and Vice President for Equity and Diversity Mercedes Ramírez Fernández.
+University president Rebecca Cunningham, Vice President for Student Affairs Calvin Phillips and Vice President for Equity and Diversity Mercedes Ramírez Fernández signed the letter.

-According to the university, its public safety departments do not enforce federal immigration laws, and officers do not ask about an individual's immigration status.
+According to the university's federal immigration policies, its public safety departments do not enforce federal immigration laws, and officers do not ask about an individual's immigration status.

+"As has been the University's pledge over the years, we are fully committed to keeping all members of our community who are affected by immigration policies safe and well-informed so they can best navigate their responsibilities in compliance with law and policy," the school said.

 State Senator Doron Clark, DFL-Minneapolis, said in a written statement that he's saddened and angered that the federal agency is operating around the university.